EvelynPloetz/Deep-LASI/docs/source/docu/opening.rst

    The Main-GUI of *Deep-LASI* has six sub-windows for data processing and analysis.

-*Deep-LASI* shows one empty Main-GUI together with six integrated sub-windows for analyzing the data and one menubar for handling the data reading, the settings of the program, the simulation of single-molecule data, and training of (new) neural networks.
+*Deep-LASI* shows one empty Main-GUI together with six integrated sub-windows for analyzing the data and one menubar for handling the data reading, the settings of the program, the simulation of single-molecule data, and training (new) neural networks.

 -----------------------------------------------